carla-simulator/carla/Docs/python_api.md

 Returns a dict where the keys are [carla.Actor](#carla.Actor) IDs and the values are [carla.VehicleLightState](#carla.VehicleLightState) of that vehicle.
     - **Return:** _dict_
 - <a name="carla.World.get_level_bbs"></a>**<font color="#7fb800">get_level_bbs</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**actor_type**=None</font>)
 Returns an array of bounding boxes with location and rotation in world space.
-The function returns all the bounding boxes in the level by default, but the result can be filtered using semantic tags with the argument `actor_type`.
+The method returns all the bounding boxes in the level by default, but the query can be filtered by semantic tags with the argument `actor_type`.
     - **Parameters:**
         - `actor_type` (_[carla.CityObjectLabel](#carla.CityObjectLabel)_) – Semantic tag of the elements contained in the bounding boxes that are returned.
     - **Return:** _array([carla.BoundingBox](#carla.BoundingBox))_